izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 Based on 37603 models ran on normalized data, we observed below results:
 ![image](https://user-images.githubusercontent.com/124276426/216816033-28e93073-1453-4c6b-82b6-ffcd3801daed.png)

-Most common models for predictive maintenance based on most early study is tree model such as Random Forest and Decision Tree, but we found that the result can be inconsistent prone to high classification error and is a bit lower than others.

-Gradient Boosted Tree is expected to has higher performance as it’s more complex and robust model based on multiple decision trees.

-Many industry experts also prefer Support Vector Machine (SVM) in predictive maintenance when we have high-dimensional data, well-suited if we have continuous data such as sensor log but from our result also it shows that SVM is also good in classification if we can make more features for it.

-Naïve Bayes is expected to have lower performance result due to limitation of relationship between features which is hard to interpret in real-world situation.​

-Logistic Regression and Fast Large Margin is good for binary classification, but we had lower result may be due to the quality of the data and available features for it.

-Deep Learning unexpectedly has poorer data amongst the other models.
-This may be due to lack of labelled data, as deep learning need a large amount of data to be trained effectively.
-Other reasons are imbalanced data distribution which is typical in manufacturing, which is controlled to has very low fault occurrence plus the relationship between features and target variable also are not straightforward.

-We found that Generalized Linear Model (GLM) has very good result.
-Fundamentally GLM is good when we have alarm data and historical machine with its target variable so GLM will learn the relationship between the alarm and the target make prediction.
-GLM also more robust and general and may be best for our limited feature dataset.

 ### Prediction
 There are 2 part of prediction:

 #### Result for T0 Down Time
 Predict Major Down Time using Generalized Linear Model: